 - improving the annotation and representation of molecular interaction data wherever it is published, be this in journal articles, authors web-sites or public domain databases

-- improving the accessibility of molecular interaction data to the user community.
-This we aim to achieve by presenting our data in a common standard data format (PSI-Mi XML/MITAB).
-As a result of this, data can be downloaded from multiple sources and easily combined using a single parser
+- improving the accessibility of molecular interaction data to the user community by presenting it in a common standard data format (PSI-Mi XML/MITAB).
+Thus, the data can be downloaded from multiple sources and easily combined using a single parser

 To this end we have developed:

 Data standard guidelines

-- IMEx - International Molecular Interaction Exchange consortium
+- IMEx: International Molecular Interaction Exchange consortium (Orchard et al., 2012)

 Data exchange formats

-- PSI-MI XML v2.5 data interchange format (the deprecated version 1.0 is still available here, with some details on how to convert files from 1.0 into 2.5 version)
+- PSI-MI XML (miXML) 2.5: data interchange format (the deprecated version 1.0 is still available here, with some details on how to convert files from 1.0 into 2.5 version)